arthurflor23/handwritten-text-recognition/README.md

 ## Citation

-If this project helped in any way in your research work, feel free to cite the following paper:
+If this project helped in any way in your research work, feel free to cite the following papers:

 ```
 @inproceedings{10.1145/3395027.3419603,